 The Whisperer — “Tea Time for Teenagers”

-The Whisperer (1951) aired “Tea Time for Teenagers” on July 8, 1951 as the second of its 26 episodes, only 13 of which (2-14) are in circulation.
+The Whisperer (1951) aired “Tea Time for Teenagers” on July 8, 1951 as the first of its 13 episodes.
 The man known as the Whisperer is in reality one Philip Galt, a lawyer who was in a terrible accident in which his vocal chords were crushed.
 He used this strange disability as a cover to infiltrate the organized crime Syndicate in Central City, passing on to the local crime affiliate their next crime or proposed illegal operation from the Syndicate’s national bosses.
 Upon completion of a successful operation by Dr. Benjamin Lee and his nurse Ellen Norris that returned his voice, Galt decided to continue his undercover role as the Whisperer, setting up the local Syndicate branch and then foiling their crimes and getting them arrested, convicted, and behind bars as lawyer Philip Galt.
 Ellen Norris is now Galt’s assistant and love interest and is the only one who knows Galt doubles as the Whisperer.

 “Tea Time for Teenagers” is a lot of fun, as you will hear.
-Purely by accident while doing research on Carleton Young, the actor who plays the Whisperer, I discovered he had a part in the iconic anti-marijuana film Reefer Madness from 1936.
-Then it hit me that “Tea Time for Teenagers” is as close to a radio version of the film as you are likely to experience.
+Purely by accident while doing research it hit me that “Tea Time for Teenagers” is as close to a radio version of the 1936 film Reefer Madness as you are likely to experience.
 Both overlap in obvious ways, including scenes, message, and the drug (marijuana) being sold.
 The method by which the Syndicate infiltrates a high school campus looking for a prime candidate to become the local pusher who then attempts to hook students on the drug, and the promises made to the local pusher of big money are the same.
 Both the 1936 film and this 1951 radio play are in essence PSAs (Public Service Announcements) warning of the dire consequences of using this gateway drug, even if the examples cited are somewhat hyperbolic and may result in slight smiles from the listening audience of today (the same effect the 1936 film had on many a pot-smoker in the 1960s and 1970s, when the counter culture was at its height and extolled the virtues of marijuana every chance they got).
 So settle back and enjoy an anti-marijuana cautionary tale from over 70 years ago, and reflect on how American culture and its laws have changed since the post-World War II era, when young Americans not fighting in the Korean “conflict” in 1951 might have received the message offered in “Tea Time for Teenagers.”

 Play Time: 25:32